 While a lot of factors, like genetics, can’t really be altered, there are several tips and tricks you can use to get the most out of your leg wax and enjoy smooth hairless skin for days:

 We hope these tips help make your leg waxes last longer!
-We have also tried to answer some common questions, such as how long leg hair have to be for waxing – however, if you have any others, feel free to leave a comment below.
+We have also tried to answer some common questions, such as how long leg hair have to be for waxing – however, if you have any others, feel free to leave a comment below or visit our detailed Waxing FAQ guide.

 Hardcore beauty enthusiast, fashion maven, fitness fanatic, and aspiring dermatologist, Isabella is a long-time-frequenter-of-waxing-salons turned DIY-er.
 Always on the lookout for depilatory products that are painless and easy to use, she's a waxing beans convert and determined to teach you everything she's learned about achieving perfectly hairless and smooth skin!